-More than 30% of U.S. Army Future Command's signature programs are within Letterkenny's expertise.
-LEAD is uniquely poised from its proud history as the "capabilities based depot" to support the echelons above brigade enablers and the aimpoint force initiative.
+As part of the Army's Organic Industrial Base, LEAD supports current unit readiness across the force, maintains the ability to surge in times of war and contingency, and is actively modernizing to sustain the next generation of equipment.
 Our workforce's expertise supports many disciplines including: electrical, electronics, automotive, power generation, fabricators and engineering that will be required to support the breadth of variety in Multi-Domain Operations.
 LEAD is located in central Pennsylvania with ease of access to major interstate routes, railways, airports and two major shipping ports.